Cossacks: In the Russian Empire

 Cossack relations with the Tsardom of Russia were varied from the outset.
 At times they supported Russian military operations, at other times they rebelled against the central power.
 After one such uprising at the end of the 18th century, Russian forces destroyed the Zaporozhian Host.
 Many of the Cossacks who had remained loyal to the Russian Monarch and continued their service later moved to the Kuban.
 Others, choosing to continue a mercenary role, escaped control in the large Danube Delta.
 The service of the Cossacks in the Napoleonic wars led them to be celebrated as Russian folk heroes, and throughout the 19th century a "powerful myth" was promoted by the government that portrayed the Cossacks as having a special and unique bond to the Emperor.
-This image as the Cossacks as the ultra-patriotic defenders of not only Russia, but also of the House of Romanov was embraced by many ordinary Cossacks, making them into a force for conservatism.
+This image of the Cossacks as ultra-patriotic defenders of not only Russia, but also of the House of Romanov was embraced by many ordinary Cossacks, making them into a force for conservatism.

 By the 19th century, the Russian Empire had annexed the territory of the Cossack Hosts, and controlled them by providing privileges for their service such as exemption from taxation and allowing them to own the land they farmed.
 At this time, the Cossacks served as military forces in many wars conducted by the Russian Empire.
 Cossacks were considered excellent for scouting and reconnaissance duties, and for ambushes.
 Their tactics in open battle were generally inferior to those of regular soldiers, such as the Dragoons.
 In 1840, the Cossack hosts included the Don, Black Sea, Astrakhan, Little Russia, Azov, Danube, Ural, Stavropol, Mesherya, Orenburg, Siberian, Tobolsk, Tomsk, Yeniseisk, Irkutsk, Sabaikal, Yakutsk, and Tartar voiskos.
 In the 1890s, the Ussuri, Semirechensk, and Amur Cossacks were added; the last had a regiment of elite mounted rifles.